© British Ornithologists` Union

 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
 A list of independent suppliers of editing services can be found at http://authorservices.wiley.com/bauthor/english_language.asp.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

-Revised manuscripts must be submitted in their final form within two months of receipt of a revision letter from the Editor.
-If you are unable to submit your revision within two months please contact the Journal Manager to ask for an extension.
+Revised manuscripts must be submitted in their final form within two months, for major revisions, or within one month for minor revisions, of receipt of a revision letter from the Editor.
+If you are unable to submit your revision within this time span please contact the Journal Manager to ask for an extension.

 For authors new to scientific publication, or authors who are not native English speakers, we recommend the following guidelines: http://www.ease.org.uk/publications/author-guidelines